saleswhale-vincent/vincent-README/README.md

 ### One on Ones

 How you want to conduct our 1:1s is entirely up to you.
 Over coffee (or beers), in a private meeting, walking outside, walking inside, let me know whatever works for you and we'll go with that.
 Initially we'll do 1 hour every two weeks and then adjust from there.
+If the circumstances won't allow us to meet then we'll figure out a way virtually to make it work.

 1:1s are for you to talk about what matters to you.
-I've created a private Slack channel for the two of us to capture topics to discuss as well as keep a log of how we're doing.
-If you have anything you'd specifically like to discuss, feel free to dump it there.
-I'll do likewise.

 ### My Schedule